Investing can be complicated if you let it be. There are a million different concepts, strategies, and funds to think about.

 Tax-Advantaged Investing Specifics

-Whether they know it or not, most people are already doing tax-advantaged investing through their 401k.
-This is great!
-However, even more tax-advantaged investing can be done through a Roth IRA (which uses after-tax dollars, and earnings are tax free if withdrawn after 59 and 1/2).
+Whether they know it or not, most people are already doing tax-advantaged investing through their 401k, which is great.
+However, even more tax-advantaged investing can be done through a Roth IRA (which uses after-tax dollars, plus earnings are tax free if withdrawn after you’re 59 and 1/2).

 This is the investing sequence most should use: